 The extraction processes we did include are CO2 and cold-pressed.
 CO2 extracted hemp oil, uses highly pressured carbon dioxide to separate and maintain the broad array of beneficial compounds in hemp oil, with no chemical residues.
 Cold-pressed hemp oil was our top choice, and uses a modern steel press and helps the hemp oil maintain complete nutritional and flavor profiles.
 This is why Nutiva ranked first on our list.

+Hemp oil has a broad range of biologically active compounds.
 Hemp oil is a rich source of omega 3 fatty acids, potent antioxidants, and contains trace amounts of additional beneficial compounds like CBD oil.

 In addition to its health benefits, hemp oil can be used to improve skin conditions like eczema and reduce skin dryness and itching.